CLICK HERE TO REGISTER

 Vehicle Draft Zone:

-The draft zone for a motor vehicle is a rectangle 25 meters long and 5 meters wide which surround every vehicle on the bike course.
+The draft zone for a motor vehicle is a rectangle 25 metres long and 5 meters wide which surround every vehicle on the bike course.
 The center front of the vehicle defines the center of the leading 5-metre edge of the rectangle.

 Stop and Go Penalty: